 When a room is packed with furniture, it looks smaller, which will make buyers think your home is less valuable than it is.
 Make sure buyers appreciate the size of each room by removing one or two pieces of furniture.
 Hire the company serves all of Plano, TX

 Highlight the flow of your rooms by arranging the furniture to guide buyers from one room to another.

 Brush on a fresh coat of warm, neutral-color paint in each room.
 Ask your real estate agent for help choosing the right shade, then accessorize.
+It is surprising to know that there are Benefits of Painting Your House Using a Brush and adding neutral tones to it.
 Adding a vibrant afghan, throw, or accent pillows for the couch will jazz up a muted living room, as will a healthy plant or a bright vase on your mantle.
 High-wattage bulbs in your light fixtures will also brighten up rooms.

 Lay logs in the fireplace, and set your dining room table with dishes and a centerpiece of fresh fruit or flowers.
 Replace heavy curtains with sheer ones that let in more light.

 Make your bathrooms feel luxurious by adding a new shower curtain, towels, and fancy guest soaps (after you put all your personal toiletry items are out of sight).
 Add subtle potpourri, scented candles, or boil water with a bit of vanilla mixed in.
-If you have pets, clean bedding frequently and spray an odor remover before each showing.
+If you have pets, clean rattan day beds frequently and spray an odor remover before each showing.